FixitFun/FixitFun/README.md

-    print("My nickname is FixitFun - I'm a handyman programmer.") print("I like to write code that works, I don't like to write code that doesn't work.") print("Working with stack: Python, Go, Lua, C, Rust.") print("I'm interested in gamdev, viruses and forensics.") print("I create my own projects based on my story)") print("I love spaghetti with mushrooms and mushroom sauce)")
+    print("My nickname is FixitFun - I'm a handyman programmer.") print("I like to write code that works, I don't like to write code that doesn't work.") print("Working with stack: Python, Go, Lua, C, Rust.") print("I'm interested in gamedev, viruses and forensics.") print("I create my own projects based on my story)") print("I love spaghetti with mushrooms and mushroom sauce)")